antonyvam/BatteryImagingLibrary/README.md

 ## Installation Instructions

-The `BIL` notebooks depend on three main libraries: `ImageD11`, `CIL` and `nDTomo`. `ImageD11` is used to handle the S3DXRD data, `CIL` is used for the reconstruction of the laboratory cone beam CT data and `nDTomo` is used for the data handling of the XRD-CT, neutron-CT and parallel-beam CT and SEM/EDX/EBSD data.
+The `BIL` notebooks depend on three main libraries: `nDTomo` [3], `CIL` [4,5] and `ImageD11`. `ImageD11` is used to handle the S3DXRD data, `CIL` is used for the reconstruction of the laboratory cone beam X-ray CT data and `nDTomo` is used for the data handling of the XRD-CT, neutron-CT and parallel-beam X-ray CT.

-To make your life easier, please install [Anaconda](https://www.anaconda.com/products/distribution).
-The `ImageD11`, `CIL` and `nDTomo` libraries and all associated code can be installed by following the next steps:
+The `nDTomo`, `CIL` and `ImageD11` libraries and all associated code can be installed by following the next steps:

 ### 1. Install CIL with TIGRE and astra-toolbox